 Akayama glided through space toward her Hurricane Planet.
 She propelled herself with new organs she’d invented which threw clouds behind her.
 These organs worked like the engines in her Zephyrs, which she’d perfected after cracking the secrets of Jupiter’s spot.
 The efficiency and compactness of these engines were why her new robots were Zephyrs, gentle breezes in comparison to the Hurricane.

 The planet rumbled around her.
 “Have we made progress?”

 “I didn’t expect these results so soon.”
 Akayama made a blue tentacle and stuck it in the dark wall to transmit images to the planet.
 “Look, there was a man under the sand.
 Did you put him there?
 I named him Nemo.
 I also found an awkward insect you probably made from my cockroach.
-I turned it into stable plant-matter I’m calling a cricket.
+I turned it into stable plant-matter which I’m calling a cricket.
 Here’s its genome.
 The fruit-trees are healthy.”

 “Only one man?”
 The planet’s core contracted in disappointment.
 “How long until each of my pilots has a private person to possess?”